Lesley Manyathela

 Lesley Phuti Manyathela (4 September 1981 – 9 August 2003) was a South African professional soccer player who played as a striker for Premier Soccer League club Orlando Pirates and the South African national team.

-A prolific goalscorer, Manyathela scored 48 goals in 73 appearances for Orlando Pirates and was the league's top goalscorer in 2003.
-Later that year, he was involved in a car accident which resulted in his death, aged 21.
-Following his death, the PSL award for the top goalscorer was renamed the Lesley Manyathela Golden Boot in his honour and the national team temporarily retired the number 19 jersey which he had previously worn.
+Nicknamed "Slow Poison" for his goalscoring prowess, Manyathela scored 48 goals in 73 appearances for Orlando Pirates and was the league's top goalscorer in 2003.
+Later that year, he was involved in a fatal car accident.
+Following his death, the PSL named its top scorer award after him, while the national team temporarily retired the number 19 jersey which he had previously worn.

 Club career

 Having represented Chelamoya and Dynamos at youth level, Manyathela joined Orlando Pirates with whom he made his senior debut in September 2000, at the age of 19.
 During the 2001–02 PSL season, he ended the campaign as the league's second top goalscorer behind Ishmael Maluleke.
 The following season, he claimed the Golden Boot award, becoming the second and, to date, most recent Pirates player to win the award, and helped the club to its second league title in three seasons.
 His domestic form caught the attention of a host of European clubs and at the end of the season he underwent trials with Ligue 1 side Lyon and Greek side OFI Crete.
 On 9 August 2003, he scored a consolation goal in a 2–1 Supa 8 loss to Jomo Cosmos.
 The goal proved to be his last, though, as following the match, he died.
 He ultimately made 73 appearances for the club and scored 48 goals.